daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 grep -c "^>" mcap.scrap.contigs.fasta
 ```

 I repeated the repeat contigs step with a few settings to try to troubleshoot the loss of sequences at this step.
-I suspect we are not treating our primers appropriately.
 Here are the results:

 317,884 sequences were kept and 1,194,315 were removed.  *with trimoverlap=T*
 317,884 sequences were kept and 1,194,315 were removed.  *with trimoverlap=T+checkorient=T*
-1,131,991 sequences were kept and 337,769 were removed.  *with trimoverlap=T+checkorient=T+pdiffs=2*
+1,165,947 sequences were kept and 346,252 were removed.  *with trimoverlap=T+checkorient=T+pdiffs=2*

 ```
 #make.contigs(inputdir=., outputdir=., file=mcap.files, oligos=oligos.oligos, trimoverlap=T, checkorient=T, pdiffs=2)"